sheepish12/Postie/docs/index.md

 ```

 !!! note
-	Postie provides no advantages over RemoteFunctions when requesting data from client to server.
+	Postie provides no advantages over RemoteFunctions when requesting server-side data from the client.